-Figure 12 (a) Endeavour prawn grades as a proportion for each year. (b) Endeavour prawn catch in tonnes by grade.
+Figure 15 (a) The yearly U10 to 30+ endeavour prawn grades as a proportion for 2004-2020. (b) Yearly total endeavour prawn catch for all grades in tonnes.
 Note: that 2004 is only partial data due the phasing in of the new logbook format that included grade.
+No grading information is shown as "nograde" and for the years prior to 2020 this category was entered as "ungraded" in the database.